Bishop Schuckardt - Were His Holy Orders Valid?

 2. Rene Vilatte.
 Alverez then consecrated Rene Vilatte, who was a baptized Catholic.
 As a young man Vilatte left the Catholic Church and first joined the Episcopalians and then later the Old Catholic Church, in which he was ordained a priest.
 Both of these churches later rejected him.
 Vilatte then went hunting for a bishop’s mitre and finally convinced Antonio Alverez to give him one.
 The validity of this consecration is much contested and widely publicized, which of itself destroys moral certitude, since the arguments against his validity are far from frivolous.
 In fact, the saintly Cardinal Merry del Val -

-Moreover, whatever the merits of the arguments for or against the validity of Vilatte's consecration, what is certain is that he sought in vain for a pronouncement from the Catholic Church that his episcopal consecration was valid, even though he joined the Catholic Church before his death.
+Moreover, whatever the merits of the arguments for or against the validity of Vilatte's consecration, what is certain is that he sought in vain for a pronouncement from the Catholic Church that his episcopal consecration was valid, even though he returned to the Catholic Church before his death.
 Furthermore, when he died he was buried in the Catholic Church as a lay man, not as a bishop.
 Moral certitude is lacking with Vilatte’s episcopal Orders.
-We now have a broken chain in the African Orthodox Church's lineage.
+We now have a broken link in the chain of the African Orthodox Church's lineage.

 4. William Robertson.
 McGuire consecrated William Robertson, There’s not much information about Robertson other than the fact that he was consecrated by McGuire and succeeded him in the African Orthodox Church.
 There is no evidence that Robertson was ever a Catholic or even validly baptized, let alone baptized in the Catholic Church.
 Moral certitude is lacking here too.